L M N O

 confined to one scene, and if he spoke at all, it was often to utter just a

 single line.
 But his roles, though small, were many.

 started out at the Sheffield Repertory Theatre.

 He served throughout the Second World War in the Royal Army Medical Corps,

-before moving in 1945 to the Army Bureau of Current Affairs Play Unit.
+1945 to the Army Bureau of Current Affairs Play Unit.

 He then joined the BBC Drama repertory company,

 working on more than 500 radio broadcasts.
 His first television appearance in